-Dr. Frank Roberts is a basic science researcher, teacher, and clinician, bringing equally-important perspectives to the RIDE team.
-An Associate Professor and Pre-doctoral Program Director in the Periodontics Department at the University of Washington and Chief of Periodontics at the Seattle Veterans Administration Medical Center, Dr. Roberts’ research involves understanding the molecular mechanisms of chronic inflammatory disease progression, the bacterial pathogenesis of periodontitis, and biology and imaging of dental implants.
-As a member of the curriculum committee, Dr. Roberts represents the UW School of Dentistry and UW School of Medicine on all aspects of overlapping course work.
-As the RIDE Director, Dr. Roberts oversees the management of the RIDE students’ educational experience while on rotation at Community Health Clinics, preceptor calibration efforts, student preparedness for rotation, and the facilitation of required student experiences at the teaching sites.
+Dr. Frank Roberts is the Director of RIDE and as a teacher, clinician, and science researcher, he brings important perspectives to the RIDE team.
+He is an Associate Professor and Pre-doctoral Program Director in the Periodontics Department at the University of Washington and Chief of Periodontics at the Seattle Veterans Administration Medical Center.
+Dr. Roberts’ research involves understanding the molecular mechanisms of chronic inflammatory disease progression, the bacterial pathogenesis of periodontitis, and biology and imaging of dental implants.
+As a member of the UW School of Medicine curriculum committee, Dr. Roberts represents the UW School of Dentistry on all aspects of overlapping course work.

 John R. Evans, DDS

 Dr. John Evans is an Associate Professor, Acting Vice-Chair, and the Director of Undergraduate Education in the Department of Oral Maxillofacial Surgery.
-In addition, he is the Chair of the Curriculum Committee and the Student Life & Professionalism Committee, and chairs the Dean’s Taskforce on Professionalism & Ethics.
-As the Associate Director of RIDE, Dr Evans brings his leadership and experience to the RIDE Program in the development of strategic plans and off-campus clinical training sites that will serve to expand the opportunities available to all UW students.
+In addition, he is the Chair of the Curriculum Committee and the Dean’s Taskforce on Professionalism & Ethics.
+As the Associate Director of RIDE, Dr. Evans brings his leadership and experience to the RIDE Program in the development of strategic plans and off-campus clinical training sites that will serve to expand the opportunities available to all UW students.